usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 **Context:** The government is heavily invested in the use of waterfall for acquisition in general, and this has been applied to software acquisition as well.
 While other methods have been used, waterfall and its accompanying precepts are most familiar to most PMOs.

-**Observation:** Moving to Agile is difficult—many of the “old ways” and paradigms need to be modified using a fundamental culture change.
+**Observation:** Moving to Agile is difficult, many of the “old ways” and paradigms need to be modified using a fundamental culture change.
 Not long ago, the training in the interpretation of software acquisition requirements is skewed toward the waterfall approach.
 Thus, a PMO employing Agile will need to be trained in Agile concepts.

 Reference: [Considerations for Using Agile in DoD Acquisitions](https://insights.sei.cmu.edu/library/considerations-for-using-agile-in-dod-acquisition/) CMU/SEI-2010-TN-002 pgs.
 12-22